UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_cluster.md

 # The UPPMAX clusters

-UPPMAX is an organization that provides HPC clusters.
+UPPMAX is an organisation that provides HPC clusters.
 This page is about the HPC clusters as maintained by UPPMAX.

 ???- question "Where can I find an overview of UPPMAX?"